 The parent company has publicly stated that success was first and foremost cost reduction— analytical services was a high cost area, very capital and space intensive—especially since the company was in a field that required a very broad range of analytical testing.
-“The only way to save money and economize was for the company to trim down on people, so they had a lot of underutilized assets, the use of which they needed to optimize,” says Basner.
+“The only way to save money and economize was for the company to trim down on people, so they had a lot of underutilized assets, the use of which they needed to optimize,” says Bassner.

 So they wanted to reduce their total costs, transition their variable costs, and reduce capital investments.
-“Even if you are not making investments in expansion capital, there is a need to make investments in replacement capital,” says Basner.
+“Even if you are not making investments in expansion capital, there is a need to make investments in replacement capital,” says Bassner.

 “So maintaining analytical services was a constant source of expenditures for them.
 They wanted to balance that with very high-quality analytical science; they wanted to have access to the scientists who already understood their chemistry and technologies, which was important for maintaining timely service delivery and keeping costs down.

-“Also, there was the added advantage of accessing broader Intertek capabilities, which was a big attraction for them, and honestly, they were also anxious to provide career options for their analytical scientists,” Basner says.
+“Also, there was the added advantage of accessing broader Intertek capabilities, which was a big attraction for them, and honestly, they were also anxious to provide career options for their analytical scientists,” Bassner says.

-To be sure, this process is not devoid of pitfalls and struggles, according to Basner.
+To be sure, this process is not devoid of pitfalls and struggles, according to Bassner.
 She says there was a necessity to reeducate people who worked seamlessly at one time so they could work together following the transition of her parent company’s laboratory operation to Intertek.
 Still, there were lingering feelings of separation, as well as cultural and administrative challenges typically associated with transition.

-Basner says tools must be developed and put in place to deal with the issues of transition.
+Bassner says tools must be developed and put in place to deal with the issues of transition.
 In addition, the streamlining of operational steps such as an appealing web-based sample submission system developed by Intertek was enormously helpful, she says.

 She sees the relative instability in the economic environment as a big driver of outsourcing in the future.
 “If you can outsource and save time and money on areas that are not core, you will do it every time.
 This will no doubt continue over the next several years, and it is also not industry-specific.”